Python Tkinter Stopwatch

 • count() is another function passed in counter_label.

-• Counting of the number will stop when running is set to false
+• The counting of the number will stop when running is set to false

-• The moment user will click on the action button this function will be activated and the counter will keep on increasing from -1 to n.
+• The moment the user clicks on the action button, this function will be activated, and the counter will keep on increasing from -1 to n.

-• This increment in counter will take place every 1000 mili-seconds.
+• This increment in the counter will take place every 1000 milliseconds.

 • In the end, this function will return the current counter time